neptune-ai/neptune-contrib/README.md

 [![Build Status](https://travis-ci.org/neptune-ml/neptune-contrib.svg?branch=master)](https://travis-ci.org/neptune-ml/neptune-contrib)

 # Note
-This lib is compatible with `neptune-cli` and some part may not work `neptune-client`.
+This lib is compatible with `neptune-cli` and some part may not work with `neptune-client`.
 It will be updated for `neptune-client` soon (ETA `4.7.2019`).

 # Documentation